 Fourth Grade winter expedition

 WHERE: Shrine Mountain Inn, a backcountry hut operated by the Tenth Mountain Trail Association.
-Each group will cross-country ski approximately 2.5 miles from the trailhead at the top of Vail Pass to the hut.
+We will cross-country ski approximately 2.5 miles from the trailhead at the top of Vail Pass to the hut.

 WHAT: Students will have the opportunity to learn basic telemark skiing, snow science, and winter outdoor skills.
 This is the first in a series of winter hut trips that continues in Fifth and Seventh Grades.

 The school has skis, boots, poles, climbing skins and backpacks to outfit the entire class.
 If you have a good backpack you prefer to use, please bring it in to be checked before the trip.
 The Fourth Grade will be practicing with their equipment several times before departing on the expedition.

 On the first morning, we depart the trailhead to ski in as a group, traversing forested meadows to the Shrine Mountain Inn, a complex of small, cozy huts.
 After orienting ourselves to the hut and covering some basic backcountry skills (melting snow for drinking water, chopping firewood), we prepare dinner and settle in for the evening.
 At least one night, we will go out for a night ski, and the second morning we travel up to a nearby ridge to learn about snow science, practice our telemark turns, and enjoy lunch outside.
 We all work together to prepare dinners and breakfasts.
 On the last morning, we wake up early to pack up before heading back to the trailhead.

 Outdoor Education is an integral part of our school curriculum, and all students are expected to participate.
 Students may not remain on campus while their class is on an Outdoor Ed trip.